 If you’re just starting out on the mobile app developer freelance road, at first you’ll need to take what you can get.
 It might not be a project you’re interested in, it might not be an ideal location, it might not be ideal pay.
 But it is a foot in the door, and once you have one gig under your belt it’s wayyyyy easier to get the next one.

 All that being said, don’t undercut the market when it comes to your compensation.
 You have the skills required for the job, or you wouldn’t be close to getting the gig.
 Don’t let someone value you less than the market rate for an entry-level developer, because you don’t have any “official” experience building apps.
 If you can do the job, you should get paid the same as anyone else who can do the job.

 Ahhh the dream..
 If you’re just getting started however, I will be completely honest with you: you usually need the experience—and therefore the proof—that leaving you to your own devices will produce the end product your client desires.

 Once you have the experience, it’s then a case of finding clients who are willing to let you work remotely.
 In my experience, most companies want rather than need you to be on site.
 However it never hurts to ask if the gig can be done remotely, or part-time remote.
 In the meantime, get crazy good at your skill, and you’ll have a lot more leverage to take your skills remote.

-There are places you can look for remote gigs like RemoteOK, WeWorkRemotely, YunoJuno, and Jobspresso.
+There are places you can look for remote gigs like AngelList, LinkedIn Jobs, RemoteOK, WeWorkRemotely, YunoJuno, Jobspresso and Airtasker, just to name a few.
 Take a look at these job postings.
 If you don’t yet have the skills to qualify, go out and get them!

 And if you’re thinking to jump ship and move abroad, it’s also worthwhile to look into the realities of this big life transition, including your finances.
 Check out this helpful guide from Bankrate on how to to prepare your finances for working abroad.